khushboo-goel/competitive-coding/Graphs/readme.md

 # Graphs
 ## Topics to cover
 1. Basic graph traversal using BFS and DFS.
-2. Union Find Algo
+2. Disjoint sets and Union & Find Algorithm (Nice video by (Abdul Bari)[https://www.youtube.com/watch?v=wU6udHRIkcc]).
 3. Finding minimum spanning tree (any of prims or kruskal's is fine, prim's use greedy and union find).
 4. Topological Sorting
-5. Finding cycles in the graph
+5. Finding cycles in the graph (can be done by 1 or 2)
-6. Connected components (can be done with BFS, DFS or union find)
+6. Connected components (can be done by 1 or 2)
 7. Shortest Distances (mostly using Dijsktra).

 ## Learnings: